Trump drops plan to host G-7 at Doral

 The vociferous criticism did not die down, even as Trump insisted he would host the summit at cost, though he refused to disclose financial details.
 The annual heads-of-state gathering would at minimum have provided good-will value to his property.

+Noah Bookbinder, executive director of Citizens for Responsibility and Ethics in Washington, said Trump’s reversal Saturday “is a bow to reality, but does not change how astonishing it was that a president ever thought this was appropriate, or that it was something he could get away with.”

 An hour before Trump’s announcement, Democratic presidential candidate Joe Biden condemned the selection of Doral for the summit.
 “Hosting the G7 at Trump’s hotel?
-A president should never be able to use the office for personal gain,” the former vice president.
+A president should never be able to use the office for personal gain,” the former vice president said.

 On Thursday, Mulvaney had discounted Camp David, the government-owned presidential retreat, as the site for the summit, claiming, “I understand the folks who participated in it hated it and thought it was a miserable place to have the G-7.”
 He added that it was too small and remote for the international summit.